Cameron University: History

-Based on additional development of programs and curriculum, in 1966 the legislation passed a bill authorizing the Oklahoma State Regents for Higher Education to allow the college to award Baccalaureate degrees.
+Based on additional development of programs and curriculum, in 1966 the Legislature passed a bill authorizing the Oklahoma State Regents for Higher Education to allow the college to award Baccalaureate degrees.
 The institution's name was shortened to Cameron College in 1971 and, with more program expansion, changed to Cameron University in 1974.
 As the 1970s continued, Cameron demonstrated its dedication to expanded academic offerings through the construction of a fine arts facility designed to serve students in theatre, music, broadcasting, and speech communication.

 Dr. Donald J. Owen served as Cameron's president from 1969 to 1980.
 A Cameron graduate, Owen worked to build academic programs and develop relationships with the Lawton community, as well as the Oklahoma State University system, under which CU fell during his tenure.
 Cameron's sports teams, particularly football and basketball, excelled during that time.
 A new President's residence was constructed on Gore Boulevard, west of the campus.

 In 1988, State Regents expanded Cameron's functions to include graduate offerings at the master's degree level.
 This was the first change granted to an Oklahoma institution since Cameron was given the authority to offer bachelor's degrees more than 20 years earlier.
 In the 1990s, Cameron University came under the Board of Regents of the University of Oklahoma.

 Don Davis was President of Cameron University from 1980 to 2002.
 His father, Clarence L. Davis, was President of Cameron from 1957 to 1960.
 As a child, Davis lived in the President's house on campus with his parents and sister.
 As a former legislator from Lawton, Davis was able to secure funding for Cameron that supported it in developing as the premier institute for higher education in southwestern Oklahoma.
 Also during Davis' tenure, a classical radio station, KCCU 89.3, was founded.
 Numerous renowned scholars, including Richard Leakey and Cornel West, have spoken at Cameron's annual Academic Festival.